jthistle/KOTH-counting/README.md

     pass
 ```

-`strategy` is called once at the beginning of each game. `last_results` is a list of previous results against the same opponent.
+`strategy` is called once at the beginning of each round. `last_results` is a list of previous results against the same opponent.
 Each item in the list is the result of a game in the form `(value reached, won)`, where `won` denotes whether the player
 won or not.
 If the player won through cooperation, this will be `True`.

+e.g.: if you lose your first round because your opponent stops counting at 79, `last_results` looks like `[(79, False)]` at the start of turn 2.
+If you then win turn 2 by stopping counting at 34, `last_results` will look like `[(79, False), (34, True)]` at the start of turn 3.

 `strategy` should return a tuple of static arguments that it wants to be passed to the `turn` function on each turn.